hem9984/azlon/readme.md

 # TODO
-add hardcode print statement at the bottom of the script everytime to enhance test case validation
+* add hardcode print statement at the bottom of the script everytime to enhance test case validation
+* improve system prompts
+* require main.py as entrypoint in dockerfile

 ----------------------------------------------
 # e2b instructions